bigcommerce/dev-docs/docs/api-docs/catalog/currencies/how-currencies-work.md

 **Details:**
 * There was a new field added to [/v2/currencies](https://developer.bigcommerce.com/api-reference/store-management/currency-api):
-  * `is_transactional` - boolean indicating the currency is transactional or not; false means display only currency.
+  * `is_transactional` - Boolean indicating if the currency is transactional or not; false means display only currency.

 **Example:**